 Background/Discussion: Why is it so dangerous to store flammable objects near gas appliances?
 (Gas appliances use a flame and some, like an oven or heater, can get hot enough to set fire to something flammable that is close by.
 Also, the fumes of flammable liquids could be ignited by the flame or pilot light inside a gas appliance.)
 If you smell gas when no one is home, what should you do?
 (Leave and take everyone with you.
 Don't use a light switch, candle, TV, radio, garage door opener, or even a phone.
 Any electrical appliance can emit a spark that could ignite the gas.
 Go to a safe location to report the leak to 911 and your local natural gas utility.)
 What does it mean if your gas range has a large, yellow, or flickering flame?
 (It is not working properly and you should call a repairperson.)
 Why shouldn't you let small children play with gas appliances?
 (They could turn them on by mistake or damage the pipes and cause a gas leak.)
 What are some signs of a gas pipeline leak and what should you do about them?
-(A smell of sulfur or rotten eggs; a hissing, whistling, or roaring sound; dirt spraying or blowing into the air from a hole in the ground; continuous bubbling in water;, grass or plants that seem to be dead or dying in an otherwise moist area over or near a pipeline.)
+(A smell of sulfur or rotten eggs, a hissing or roaring sound, dirt spraying or blowing into the air, continual bubbling in water, grass or plants that seem to be dead or dying for no reason.)
 What should you do if you suspect a gas pipeline leak?
 (Do not use electricity or fire as a spark could ignite the gas.
 Go far away from the area immediately, and do not go back until safety officials say it's safe.
 Ask a trusted adult to call 911 and the local natural gas utility.)